ntu-icpc/npc/25sp/first/solution/A.md

 ---
 title: A - Lucky Seven
 layout: page
-parent: NPC25 The 1st Contest
+parent: NPC25 The 1st Contest Solution
 ---

 # A - Lucky Seven